 In the case of the Jews, they were on their desert journey toward the Promised Land, where Moses offers this blessing.
-But it’s Aaron who takes over the leadership of the Jewish people, and with his kin they enter the “Land of Milk and Honey,” that was promised by God.
+But it’s Aaron who takes over the leadership of the Jewish people, and with his kin, they enter the “Land of Milk and Honey,” which was promised by God.

-As a priest – in past ceremonies I have blessed new automobiles, for the safety of its driver; and I blessed a college gymnasium — complete with a NCAA approved swimming pool, exercise equipment, and a rock climbing apparatus that hovers over the main floor of the building.
+As a priest – in past ceremonies, I have blessed new automobiles for the safety of its driver; and I blessed a college gymnasium — complete with an NCAA approved swimming pool, exercise equipment, and a rock climbing apparatus that hovers over the main floor of the building.
 You need plenty of prayers before attempting this feat.

 Today’s gospel with the scene at the manger, recalls the lyrics of the “Sabbath Song” from the Broadway Musical, “Fiddler on the Roof,” by Jerry Block and Sheldon Harnick:

 “May the Lord protect and defend you.
 May the Lord preserve you from pain.
 Favor them oh Lord, with happiness and peace.
 Oh, hear our Sabbath prayer.
 Amen.”

 As they sought refuge and peace in Bethlehem, this blessing could have been addressed to Jesus, Mary, and Joseph.
 Their story continues, as we know.

 In the “Year of the Lord 2017,” we pray for a blessing.
 We pray for peace, on what has been named a “World Day for Peace,” on some occasions.